Get

 5. Talk to Your Vet

-If these tips don’t work for getting your cat to eat, then it’s time to make an appointment with your vet.
+If your cat is a senior and their appetite or body condition is deteriorating, then it’s time to make an appointment with your vet.
 They can do an examination and may recommend diagnostics to help rule out other reasons for decreased appetite and weight loss.
+Once your vet has a diagnosis, your cat will have a tailored treatment and diet plan.
 There are appetite-stimulating medications that your vet can give you that will increase your cat’s appetite and hopefully, help them gain weight.

 You’ll want to do a few things to keep your elderly cat safe, such as moving the litter box within easy reach of your pet and not letting them outside.
 Of course, love and patience are also the best medicines for a senior cat, so make sure those are given in huge doses!